I’ve just been diagnosed and I want to learn more about what it’s like to live flat. Where do I start?

 What is “flat closure?”

 Flat closure is reconstruction of a smooth chest wall contour post-mastectomy.
-It involves careful removal of any excess tissue remaining after excision of the glandular tissue, and contouring of the remaining tissues to produce a smooth contour.
+It involves careful removal of any excess tissue remaining after excision of the glandular tissue, and can also involve contouring of the remaining tissues.
 (Learn more.)

 What is “flat denial?”